 Walk off dinner with a stroll to Bell Park to see the Bullfrog Bell Monument dedicated to Samuel William Jones – the inventor of the Condamine Bell.

 Looking for accommodation?
-They have 13 air-conditioned motel units with views out to the Condamine River.
+The hotel offers air-conditioned motel units with views out to the Condamine River.

 7. Juandah Hotel Motel, Wandoan

 Learn about this pub’s namesake with a visit to Juandah Hotel.

 Keeping the townships original name from 1853, this pub serves up a history lesson with every pot of lager.

 With three kinds of schnitzels on the menu, along with steaks, pizza, pasta and seafood – you’ll want to plan your visit around lunch or dinnertime.

 Need somewhere to overnight?
 Juandah Hotel Motel also offers air-conditioned rooms (with ensuites!) so check-in for the night to prepare for your next day’s adventure.